Tees Navigation Company

-The Tees Navigation Company was a British Company chartered by an Act of Parliament in 1808, for the purpose of improving navigation of the River Tees between the towns of Stockton-on-Tees and Middlesbrough.
+The Tees Navigation Company was a British Company chartered by an act of Parliament, the Tees Navigation Company Act 1808 (48 Geo.
+3. c. xlviii), for the purpose of improving navigation of the River Tees between the towns of Stockton-on-Tees and Middlesbrough.

 Background

-At the beginning of the nineteenth century, the River Tees had several large meanders between the two towns, especially a large meander beginning at the current location of the Tees Barrage, which looped south for 2.5 miles (4 km) and returned to a point a mere 220 yards (200 m) from the beginning of the meander, near a location known as the Mandale.
+At the beginning of the 19th century, the River Tees had several large meanders between the two towns, especially a large meander beginning at the current location of the Tees Barrage, which looped south for 2.5 miles (4 km) and returned to a point a mere 220 yards (200 m) from the beginning of the meander, near a location known as the Mandale.
 From there it meandered north and then back south, joining the current channel at a point about 1350 yds (1.2 km) from the Mandale in a roughly west-northwest direction.

 These two meanders, along with the tidal nature of the river and the presence of shifting sandbars, made navigation difficult.
 The journey from Stockton to Middlesbrough could take as long as the journey from Middlesbrough to London.
 Stockton's flour industry required good river navigation to compete with other ports.
 Removing the meanders was seen as a means of preventing the town's decline as a port.

 The Mandale Cut

-The Company dug a channel at the Mandale to cut off the southern meander and opened this improvement in 1810.
+The original 1808 act authorised the Mandale Cut.
+The company dug a channel at the Mandale to cut off the southern meander and opened this improvement in 1810.
 Although it was a comparatively simple engineering work, political problems had dogged the operation since it was first suggested in the 1790s.
 In particular, property owned by Lord Harewood lay on the southern meander and would lose all access to the river after the cut was made.
 Lord Harewood was eventually compensated and the work went ahead.

 The Portrack Cut

 Cutting off the northern meander required a longer channel to be dug, the final cut being 1,100 yds (1 km) long.
 Since the northern meander was shorter and the cut longer, the net reduction in distance was less, but the bypassing of islands and sandbars in the Portrack meander still made it worthwhile.
-The work was completed in 1831, resulting in the present river channel.
+The work was authorised by the Tees Navigation Act 1828 (9 Geo.
+4. c. xcvii) and completed in 1831, resulting in the present river channel.